iyeque/iyeque/README.md

 - ⚡ Fun fact: I believe the best things in life are free—like open-source software, shared knowledge, and community-driven innovation!

 🌟 About Me
-I’m @iyeque , a passionate advocate for the power of technology to improve lives and empower communities.
+I’m @iyeque, a passionate advocate for the power of technology to improve lives and empower communities.
 My philosophy is simple: the best things in life are free , and I strive to use tech to make valuable resources accessible to all.
 Whether it’s building open-source tools, automating processes, or sharing knowledge, I believe in creating solutions that benefit the greater good.

 🔥 What Drives Me?
 1. Open Source & Free Resources